Cardiopulmonary Department Services

 Respiratory Therapy at Delta County Memorial Hospital provides services to patients who require treatment or diagnosis of health care issues affecting the cardiopulmonary system.

 Registered Respiratory Therapist (RRT) professionals provide care 24 hours a day, 365 days a year.
 A Respiratory Therapist is a specially trained and highly skilled professional providing comprehensive care to help manage a wide range of breathing problems caused by disease or illness such as pneumonia, asthma, COPD, cardiovascular disorders and problems caused by trauma and accidents.
-They evaluate, treat, educate, and monitor patients while working in a variety of health care settings with the infant to adult population in the emergency room, nursery, Intensive Care Unit, the general inpatient care area and outpatient services.
+They evaluate, treat, educate, and monitor patients while working in a variety of healthcare settings with the infant to the adult population in the emergency room, nursery, Intensive Care Unit, the general inpatient care area and outpatient services.

 Care provided includes life support, arterial blood gas analysis, assistance in labor and delivery, assessment of the pulmonary system, the therapeutic and diagnostic use of medical gases, treatment therapies, medications to the cardiopulmonary system, assistance with CPR, support for patients recovering from surgery, and maintaining artificial airways while operating highly technical medical equipment.